Post-Doctorate University of Illinois, Urbana-Champaign, 2006

 MEd University of Hawai'i at Manoa, 2000

-Psychological and Medical Anthropology: Development of children with intellectual/developmental disabilities and illness and children of trauma (poverty, abuse, neglect), child development in global contexts, children's moral emotions, reasoning, judgement and response, culture, childhood illness and disability, ethics in scientific research methods.
+PSYCHOLOGICAL AND MEDICAL ANTHROPOLOGY; DISABILITY, ILLNESS, AND SPECIAL EDUCATION: Development of children with intellectual and developmental disabilities and medical illness; children of trauma (domestic violence, neglect, poverty); child development, parenting and family functioning in global contexts; children's moral emotions, reasoning, judgement and response; cultural and religious impact in childhood illness and disability; ethics in scientific research methods.

-Early Childhood Anthrozoology: Biocentrism and child development, The LINK - children of domestic violence and animal abuse, One Health/human-animal medicine, , bioethics and animal-assisted interventions in educational and health settings, children and wild animals, wild-life conservation education and experiences in childhood
+EARLY CHILDHOOD ANTHROZOOLOGY: Biocentrism and child development, The LINK - children of domestic violence and animal abuse; One Health, One Health and One Welfare and human-animal therapy; bioethics and animal-assisted interventions in educational, therapeutic and health settings; educational development and psychological healing in children through learning in natural environments, interactions with animals in natural surroundings and through wild-life conservation education and experiences.

 Brinda Jegatheesan is Associate Professor in Educational Psychology.
-She specializes in psychological and medical anthropology that are directly or immediately relevant to education/special education and early childhood anthrozoology.
-The population she works with are young vulnerable children (trauma, autism and other intellectual disabilities).
+She specializes in psychological and medical anthropology that are directly or immediately relevant to children's development, impact of psychological distress and economic hardships on parenting and family functioning, schooling/special education and early childhood anthrozoology.
+The population she works with are young vulnerable immigrant and refugee children (trauma, abuse, childhood PTSD, autism and other intellectual and developmental disabilities, medical illness).
+Her works addresses children and parents of Asian and Middle Eastern backgrounds, both in the United States and in their countries of origin, in addition to cities in Europe (Netherlands, Spain).
 Much of her research involves visual methods, critical ethnography, and narrative inquiry.
 Dr. Jegatheesan is Vice President Development for the International Association of Human-Animal Interaction Organizations (IAHAIO) and serves on the board for the International Society for Anthrozoology (ISAZ), and the editorial board for the Human-Animal Bond Research Initiative Foundation (HABRI).
 She is the Co-Editor of the Science section of the journal People and Animals: The International Journal of Research and Practice (PAIJ).
 She is a Fellow at the Institute for Human-Animal Connection at the University of Denver.
 Dr. Jegatheesan is Affiliate Professor in Anthrozoology, department of Psychology and Educational Sciences at the Open Universiteit Nederland, Heerlen, The Netherlands.

 RESEARCH SITES: The Netherlands, Spain, USA, India, Singapore, Japan,